Grzegorzsa/zen-custom-fields/readme.txt

 By default output is not escaped which allows you to echo html tags e.g. links or images.
 If you would like to escape your output use 'zen_field_esc()' instead of 'zen_field()' function.

+=  How to get image src attribute =

+'zen_field_src()' function can be used to extract link from the image placed in custom field.

 == Changelog ==

+= 1.12 =
+* Improve data iteration
+* Fix problem with plugin initalization
+* Add parse image source function
 = 1.11 =
 * Fix critical bug
 = 1.1 =